Rens88/LinearMixedModels_walkthrough/README.md

 LMM_single
 ------------------------------------------------
 It is entirely described in 20 steps.
-Note that steps 11-14 are less relevant for LMM analyses with a single factor.
+Note that steps 11-14 are less (or not) relevant for LMM analyses with a single factor.
 Typically, a single factor analysis should not require much 'ACTION REQUIRED'.

 LMM_multiple
 ------------------------------------------------